 Brussels also has a large number of public car parks.

 In the Pentagon (city centre) and at the Porte de Namur, the businesses are allowed to be open 24 hours a day, 7 days a week because the City got a recognition as a tourist zone.
-Further, each first Sunday of the month, events are being organized to attract new people to the city centre:

 In the other quarters of Brussels, the shops are allowed to stay open 15 Sundays per year based on a calendar that is set by the Board each year:

 The sales period ('soldes') is set at the federal level each year:

 Trade associations organize about twenty rummage sales or flea markets (brocantes) to animate the commercial districts.
 These events are regulated and subject to the approval of the City: